To make a saturated solution, 36 g of sodium chloride is dissolved

 Here,

-The solute is sodium chloride and,
+• Solute is sodium chloride

-Mass of solute = mass of sodium chloride = 36g
+Mass of solute = Mass of sodium chloride = 36g

-Mass of solvent = mass of water = 100g
+Mass of solvent = Mass of water = 100g

 Mass of solution = Mass of solute + Mass of solvent